josem-amatriain/archlinux.install/README.md

 [network.manual.install.sh](https://raw.githubusercontent.com/josem-amatriain/archlinux.install/master/network.manual.install.sh)

+This method only works for wired networks, for wireless networks you need to run wifi-menu.
+This is a sript from arclinux installation that will config your wireless device.
+You must know the accesspoint name and the credentials.

 ### Your network is configured by dhcp or by manual method

 Now you must download at your desktop computer the initial scripts and